PelmeenidHapukoorega/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 Goal: In this exercise I needed to configure network access to the Virtual machine I had created prior in the last exercise.

-**Note:** This exercise required me to use BASH version of cloud shell for some of the commands.
+**Note!** This exercise required me to use BASH version of cloud shell for some of the commands.

 Task 1: Accessing my web server